marioalmonte/accessitrans-aria/readme.txt

 == Changelog ==

+= 0.2.0 =
+* New feature: Multiple translation registration formats with separate contexts
+* New feature: Translation retry mechanism for failed translations
+* New feature: Force refresh button to clear all caches and update translations
+* New feature: Configurable translation priority
+* Enhanced debugging information with detailed logging of translation methods
+* Improved robustness with cascading translation fallback methods
+* Improved accessibility of the configuration page
+* Updated compatibility to WordPress 6.8

 = 0.1.0 =
 * Improved accessibility of the configuration page:
   * Enhanced semantic structure with proper ARIA landmarks